'Yemen's Banksy': Murad Subay creates art against war in Berlin | DW | 23.09.2021

 Seven black-and-white portraits line up against a red background.
 Huge black holes replace the figures' eyes.
 "Wars are one of the evil roots, turning humans into monsters, victims, and others watching and ignoring," writes artist Murad Subay in a caption next to his mural.

-The Yemini street artist has painted his latest work on the facade of one of the buildings of the Berliner Union Film Ateliers (BUFA), which serves as a film campus.
-Located next to the city's former Tempelhof airport, the first film studios on the site were built in 1912; classics such as Marlene Dietrich's Blue Angel were partly shot there.
+The Yemeni street artist has painted his latest work on the facade of one of the buildings of the Berliner Union Film Ateliers (BUFA), which serves as a film campus.
+Located next to the former Tempelhof Airport, the first film studios on the site were built in 1912; classics such as Marlene Dietrich's Blue Angel were partly shot there.

 BUFA is also the main location of the Human Rights Film Festival Berlin, which comes to a close on September 25.
 Now in its fourth year, the festival's 2021 edition ran under the title "The Art of Change."